 2. What do you think would make the world better?

 First, you will get an idea of the things about the world they think are wrong.
-Be prepared, you may get a glimpse of some painful stuff that has happened to them you may not know.
+Be prepared, because you may get a glimpse of some painful stuff that has happened to them that you don’t know about yet.
 This is especially true if they start by eliminating something negative in the world.
 Second, it gives them a vision of the type of person they want to be.
-The follow-up question to this one is what do you think we can do to do to help make that happen?
+The follow-up question to this one is what do you think we can do to help make that happen?